jluningp/smlformat/README.md

 $ SMLFORMAT_DIR/smlformat code.sml code.sml
 ```

-If a file fails to parse, SMLFormat cannot format it and will return the original file contents.
+If an input fails to parse, SMLFormat cannot format it and will return the original file contents.
 ```
 $ echo "val x" | SMLFORMAT_DIR/smlformat -i
 val x